Ronald Gene Simmons: After the trials

-Judge John Patterson allowed Simmons to waive his appeal of the death sentence in a March 1, 1989, hearing.
 After the hearing, Simmons talked to reporters in a rare move.
-While he declined to discuss the crimes or his apparent death wish, he made threatening and disparaging statements about people who had blocked his first death sentence, namely Rev. Louis J. Franz of Star City and Morrilton attorney Mark Cambiano.
-“Perhaps you folks can suggest to Scum-Cambiano and Joker Franz that as they crawl through their self-created cesspool, that maybe they ought to keep an eye over their shoulder,” Simmons said.
-“Someone might just want to put their lights out.”
+While he declined to discuss the crimes or his apparent death wish, he made threatening and disparaging statements about people who had blocked his first death sentence, namely Reverend Louis J. Franz of Star City and Morrilton attorney Mark Cambiano.
+"Perhaps you folks can suggest to scum Cambiano and joker Franz that as they crawl through their self-created cesspool, that maybe they ought to keep an eye over their shoulder," Simmons said.
+"Someone might just want to put their lights out."